In its latest U.S. Gaming Trends report, Adobe highlights the enormous potential of the industry.

-The two games leading pre-orders in 2015 are Call of Duty: Black Ops 3 and Fallout 4, with Assassin’s Creed Syndicate, Halo 5: Guardians and Rise of the Tomb Raider hot on their heels.
+The two games leading pre-orders in 2015 are Call of Duty: Black Ops 3 and Fallout 4, with Assassin’s Creed Syndicate, Halo 5: Guardians, and Rise of the Tomb Raider hot on their heels.
 But not all social mentions seem to express the anticipation usually linked to the launch of a new game.
 In fact, according to ADI, 33% of the mentions on social media channels expressed sadness, rather than joy (18%) or even surprise (9%).
-Of them all, anticipation clocked in at a meagre 2%.
+Of them all, anticipation clocked in at a meager 2%.

 Can game developers change the conversation happening on social media to their advantage?

 While the effect of sadness at a new game release might not have a big impact on revenue – after all, orders grew by 124% year-over-year – the question is still a valid one.